goliatone/go-config/README.md

 **Note**: This project requires Go 1.18+ for generics support.

-## Manager
+## Configuration Container

-The manager container is a flexible configuration package for Go that loads configuration values from multiple sources (files, environment variables, command-line flags, and in-code structs).
-It supports merging, validation, and even variable substitution through configurable solvers.
+The configuration container is a flexible package for Go that loads configuration values from multiple sources (files, environment variables, command-line flags, and in-code structs).
+It supports merging, validation, and variable substitution through configurable solvers.

 ### Features
-- Multi-Source Loading: Load configuration from JSON, YAML, or TOML files, environment variables, command-line flags, or directly from Go structs.
+- **Multi-Source Loading**: Load configuration from JSON, YAML, or TOML files, environment variables, command-line flags, or directly from Go structs.
-- Validation: Each configuration struct can implement a `Validate()` method to enforce required rules.
+- **Validation**: Each configuration struct can implement a `Validate()` method to enforce required rules.
-- Flexible Merging: Loaders are applied in a defined order so that later sources override earlier values.
+- **Flexible Merging**: Loaders are applied in a defined order so that later sources override earlier values.
-- Optional Loaders: Easily wrap a provider so that certain errors (such as missing optional files) are ignored.
+- **Optional Loaders**: Easily wrap a provider so that certain errors (such as missing optional files) are ignored.
-- Solvers: Built-in support for variable substitution (e.g. env vars) and URI solving.
+- **Variable Substitution**: Built-in support for variable substitution (e.g. env vars) and URI solving.
-- Simple API: A single Container ties everything together, making it easy to initialize and access your configuration.
+- **Error Handling**: Structured error handling with categories and metadata for better debugging.

-### Example
+### Basic Example

 ```go
 package main